pydantic/logfire/docs/integrations/redis.md

     asyncio.run(main())
 ```

+!!! info
-1. You can pass `capture_statement` to `logfire.instrument_redis()` to capture the Redis command.
-By default, it is set to `False`
+    You can pass `capture_statement` to `logfire.instrument_redis()` to capture the Redis command.

-    given that Redis commands can contain sensitive information.
+    By default, it is set to `False` given that Redis commands can contain sensitive information.

 The keyword arguments of `logfire.instrument_redis()` are passed to the `RedisInstrumentor().instrument()` method of the OpenTelemetry Redis Instrumentation package, read more about it [here][opentelemetry-redis].